Madan Jagasia, M.B.B.S..

 Aim 1.
 To translate advances in our understanding of molecular mechanisms of oncogenesis and tumor progression into novel therapeutic strategies.
 With primary focus on lung cancer, melanoma, and lymphoma/leukemia, we will use the strength of in depth molecular and phenotypic characterization of tumor heterogeneity to identify new targets and translate those into new therapeutic opportunities.

 Aim 2.
-To further develop genetically directed early phase clinical trials- in part through Center for Cancer Targeted Therapeutics (CCTT), Early Cancer Therapeutics Consortium; (ECTC), National Clinical Trials Network (NCTN) with Molecular Analysis for Therapy Choice; (MATCH).
+To further develop genetically directed early phase clinical trials- in part through Center for Cancer Targeted Therapeutics (C2T2), Early Cancer Therapeutics Consortium (ECTC), National Clinical Trials Network (NCTN) with Molecular Analysis for Therapy Choice (MATCH).
 Selection of targets will be based on Next Generation Sequenced (NGS) tumors.
 Evaluation of response will be based on molecular imaging approaches and other biomarkers predictive not only of response but also toxicity and drug metabolism.
 Exceptional responders will be specifically identified through our large clinical trial based effort.

 Aim 3.
 To understand mechanisms of resistance to genetically targeted therapy and develop novel strategies to prevent and overcome resistance.

 Aim 4.
 To apply and enhance immune strategies in cancer and cellular therapy.
 We will develop adoptive cell therapy through modifications of allogeneic stem cell transplantation or through transfer of chimeric-antigen-receptor (CAR) effector T cells.
-We will develop a better understanding of checkpoint inhibition (anti-CTLA-4, anti-PD1) to enable the definition of alternate biomarkers of efficacy, toxicity, and resistanceresponders” and resistant tumors for genomic and proteomic discovery.
+We will develop a better understanding of checkpoint inhibition (anti-CTLA-4, anti-PD1) to enable the definition of alternate biomarkers of efficacy, toxicity, and resistance.

 About the Leaders